gurkenlabs/litiengine-docs/tutorials/trying-an-example.md

-# Trying an example with LITIENGINE
+# Working with the LITIENGINE Sample Projects

 ## Chapter 1: Start trying the example

 ### What is the gradle?